IBM/powerai/vision/tools/vapi/cli/README.md

 ```

 ## Upload a File
 There are 2 ways to upload files.
-One `uploadFile` allows uploading a single file.
+Using `uploadFile` allows uploading a single file.
 This tool was the original written to do uploads.
-The second is `uploadFiles`.
+The second method is `uploadFiles`.
 It supports uploading multiple files at a time.
 Both of these tools now support
 input args.